 - Add a restart after signing out if it doesn’t work the first try

-- Group FaceTime is not in the initial release of iOS 12 but rather is scheduled for a future iOS 12 minor update later in the year
+- Group FaceTime is not in the initial release of iOS 12 but rather released in iOS 12.1 and updated in iOS 12.1.4 (due to a privacy concern)

 - Reset your network’s settings by going to Settings > General > Reset > Reset Network Settings

 - For Poor Connections, stop using any effects or Animoji/Memoji to reduce bandwidth burden